Puerto Montt: History

 The city is configured as the hub of one of the largest salmon aquaculture industries in the world.
 Hatcheries, fisheries and packing plants are mostly located south of Puerto Montt.
 Fresh salmon is flown daily to world markets and frozen salmon is shipped by ocean to all destinations.
 The tremendous growth of the region, mainly due to the salmon industry, but also due to rapid expansion of forestry, cattle, and tourism, has proven the massive economic potential of Puerto Montt and its surrounding area.

-Airports
+International relations

+The city of Puerto Montt hosts a number of international relations institutions, such as the Regional Unit of International Affairs (URAI) of the Regional Government of Los Lagos, responsible for analyzing and managing the region’s bilateral and multilateral relations with Latin America and the rest of the world; the Tourism and International Relations Commission of the Regional Council of Los Lagos; the regional office of the National Migration Service; the regional office of the General Directorate for Export Promotion (ProChile); the Department of Migration and International Police of the Investigations Police; the Migrant Office, and the International Relations Officer of the Municipality of Puerto Montt.

+In the field of higher education internationalization, the main actor in Puerto Montt is the Directorate of International Relations of the University of Los Lagos.